AI medical scribes: Understanding who's out there

 Somewhat of a philosophical difference has developed among intelligent scribe companies.
 For some, including a human in the loop is an essential layer of quality assurance.
 For others, the clinician themselves is an irreplaceable part of the process.

-For both Nuance DAX and Deepscribe, AI-generated notes are passed through a step of human quality assurance, before being sent back to the clinician.
+For Deepscribe, AI-generated notes are passed through a step of human quality assurance, before being sent back to the clinician.
 Deepscribe’s model operates on the understanding that AI alone won’t complete tasks to the same standards as humans, thus each of their notes is reviewed by their team of human medical scribes.
 The whole process takes roughly a few hours.

 In Nabla, Abridge and Ambience’s workflow, notes are generated and automatically available for review by the clinician, opting for a model that allows clinicians to add final touches — the insights that come only from having shared a space with the patient — before closing patient files immediately following each visit.